graphile/crystal/grafast/website/grafast/step-library/dataplan-pg/withPgClient.md

 You need to pass three arguments to `withPgClient`:

-- `executor` - this is needed to connect to the database; you can grab the executor from any of the [resources](./registry/resources) that you have in the same database
+- `executor` - this is needed to connect to the database; you can grab the executor from the registry directly or any of the [resources](./registry/resources) that you have in the same database
 - `$data` - an arbitrary step representing the data that your `callback` needs;
   set this to `constant(null)` if you don't need anything
 - `callback(client, data)` - the (async) function to be called with the